pmongeon/CAIS2025/content/program.md

 ---
 <strong>Program</strong>

 The preliminary program can be found [here](https://drive.google.com/file/d/1FPKQb6owEJwo1yfe_8PFXYiW63YNDzt1/view?usp=sharing).
-A detailed program will be published in early May.
+A detailed program will be published on this page in early May.

 <strong>Keynote speaker</strong>